JanickoJXM/teamtest/README.md

 # teamtest
-Demo of the git functionality
+Demo of the git functionality.
+To show the team how git works.